imezx/Warp/docs/api/1.0/client.md

 ## `:Destroy`

-Disconnect all connection of event and remove the event from Warp
+Disconnect all connection of event and remove the event from Warp list

 ```lua
 Remote:Destroy()